barbazul/1kfa/mod_guide_player.md

 </div>

 This game is a in the category of games called *conversation*.
-It may seem weird to think of *conversation* as a "game", but it's very convenient to see things this way.
+It may seem weird to think of *conversation* as a "game", but it's also convenient.
 Accepting that this game is a conversation lets you rely on your existing knowledge and expertise at conversation "games".
 You've already learned about things like taking turns, interruption